tidymass/tidymass-website/content/docs/chapter1/1-installation.md

-If you don't have R or RStudio on you PC or Mac, please install them first.
-Otherwise, skip these steps.
+If you do not have R or RStudio installed on your PC or Mac, please install them before proceeding.
+Otherwise, you can skip these steps.

 {{< cta cta_text="👉 Update R" cta_link="#update-r" >}}